-In conjunction with Archtober, New York City’s architecture and design month, we are joined by Jerry Boryca, Eamon Roche, and Garry Leonard of Roche Modern, the design firm behind the Museum of Jewish Heritage – A Living Memorial to the Holocaust’s iconic six-sided building in Battery Park City.
-Jerry and Eamon will discuss the history of the project, the decisions the firm made throughout the building process, the current challenges the structure faces as Battery Park City undergoes a resiliency project starting this fall, and the future of the Museum, which includes the expansion of programming and exhibition spaces within the original building plan.
+In conjunction with Archtober, New York City’s architecture and design month, we are joined by Jerry Boryca, Eamon Roche, Garry Leonard, and Howard Lathrop of Roche Modern, the design firm behind the Museum of Jewish Heritage – A Living Memorial to the Holocaust’s iconic six-sided building in Battery Park City.
+They will discuss the history of the project, the decisions the firm made throughout the building process, the current challenges the structure faces as Battery Park City undergoes a resiliency project starting this fall, and the future of the Museum, which includes the expansion of programming and exhibition spaces within the original building plan.

 Jerry Boryca, Director of Roche Modern, has more than 35 years of development and design experience in a variety of cultural and corporate projects, with participation in the initial concept through design development, interior design, construction, and fit-out.
 Jerry has a Master of Architecture from University of Illinois.